 Thomson Reuters I/B/E/S (previously First Call Corporation) leads the way in broker-sourced research, earnings estimates, and a great deal of other important financial information.
 The Thomson Reuters I/B/E/S Earnings Estimates offer consistent global financial data that contains info on more than 21,000 companies in over 480 established and emerging markets around the world.
-Thomson Reuter offers analysts from major international research firms to ensure broad coverage on top of local expertise
+Thomson Reuters offers analysts from major international research firms to ensure broad coverage on top of local expertise.

 Thomas Reuters I/B/E/S includes the following:

 - Guidance Data

 - Price Target Summary & Detail Estimates